top of page

 Composer

-Born Georg Friderich (or Frederich) Handel in 1685, the second son to the physician Georg Handel who was well over 60 years of age and married for the second time.
-The senior Handel was distinguished in Halle and the court of Saxe Weissenfels, and was acquainted with many of the court musicians.
+Georg Friderich (or Frederich) Handel was born in 1685.
+He was the second son of 60-year old physician Georg Handel who was distinguished in Halle and the court of Saxe Weissenfels, and acquainted with many court musicians.
 Even though young Georg exhibited much talent at an early age, his father insisted that he pursue the legal profession and refused to support any musical training at all.

-Fortunately, when he was seven, he was heard trying out the organ by the duke and his Kapellmeister Johann Phillip Krieger while on a visit to the court at Weissenfels.
+Fortunately, at the age of seven, he was heard trying out the organ by the duke and his Kapellmeister Johann Phillip Krieger while visiting the court at Weissenfels.
 Both pressed the senior Handel to provide musical training for his young son.
 When they returned to Halle, Georg was enrolled in the municipal school for regular studies, but his father did allow him to take harpsichord lessons.
-This training provided excellent grounding, which can be seen in a manuscript notebook dated 1698 that Handel kept all of his life.Remaining true to his father even after his death in1697, Handel continued his legal studies.
+However, he remained true to his father’s wishes and continued his legal studies.
 He entered the university in February of 1702, and in March was appointed temporary organist in the cathedral.
-Handel allowed himself to become more involved in Halle’s musical scene.
-In March 1703, Handel left his legal studies and moved to Hamburg.
-Passing through Hanover he met Agostino Steffani.
+Handel became more involved in Halle’s musical scene, and in March 1703, left his legal studies and moved to Hamburg.

 Handel stayed in England in the household of Lord Burlington until the sudden death of Queen Anne in August 1714, and George, Elector of Hanover, was crowned George I. Handel regained favor with the crown with the success of Amadigi and was invited to accompany the king on a visit to Hanover in July 1716.
 During this period, Handel became a naturalized British subject and changed his name to George Frideric Handel.